andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ![5 3 Weekly Ride Length Average Chart](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/4742cc3f-b53a-4291-8517-170d4de1b3b5)
 ![5 2 Weekly Ride Length Average](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/ac32155a-8809-4a29-a4e9-015dfe2b7530)
-+ This analysis highlights the variations in average ride lengths based on user type and day of the week.
++ The chart highlights the variations in average ride lengths based on user type and day of the week.
 + Casual users, who ride more sporadically, exhibit a weekly trend in their ride lengths.
 The lowest average ride length for casual users is **16.92 minutes**, observed on Wednesdays.
 On this day, casual users tend to have shorter rides, potentially due to midweek commitments or time constraints.
 The highest average ride length for casual users is **22.97 minutes**, occurring on Sundays.
 On average, Sundays attract casual users who have more free time, allowing them to engage in longer, leisurely rides, possibly exploring the city or enjoying outdoor activities.
 + Member users, who have subscribed to the membership plan, also demonstrate a weekly pattern in their ride lengths.
 The lowest average ride length for member users is **11.48 minutes**, observed on Mondays.
 Member users often have shorter rides at the beginning of the week, possibly due to commuting to work or engaging in shorter, purposeful trips.
 The highest average ride length for member users is **13.56 minutes**, occurring on Sundays.
 Even for member users, Sundays serve as a day for longer rides, potentially for recreational purposes or exploring the city at a more relaxed pace.
 + Member users, with shorter average ride lengths, are likely utilizing the bikes for more practical purposes, such as commuting to work or running errands, which often involve shorter distances.